 All of our product candidates and discovery programs are in preclinical development or early stage clinical development, and not all adverse effects of drugs can be predicted or anticipated.
 Unforeseen side effects from our product candidates could arise at any time during clinical development or, if approved by regulatory authorities, after the approved product has been marketed.
-We have initiated Phase 1 clinical trials for the following product candidates: imvotamab, IGM-8444, IGM-7354, and IGM-2644.
-We have only disclosed early safety data in humans from our Phase 1 clinical trials of imvotamab and IGM-8444.
-Our preclinical and our discovery programs have not been tested on humans at all.
-We are encouraged by the safety profile of imvotamab in our Phase 1 clinical trial for the treatment of relapsed/refractory NHL, and we have observed a relatively low rate of cytokine release syndrome (CRS) in the patients dosed to date, with the majority of cases being Grade 1 and 2 in severity.
-However, we may see cases of serious CRS in future patients, which may delay our clinical testing of imvotamab or delay or prevent marketing approval in the future.
+Of our product candidates in active development, we have only disclosed early safety data in humans from Phase 1 clinical trials, and our preclinical and discovery programs have not been tested on humans at all.
+We are encouraged by the safety profile of imvotamab and the relatively low rate of cytokine release syndrome (CRS) observed in our previous clinical trial; however, we may see cases of serious CRS in patients in future clinical trials, which may delay our clinical testing of imvotamab or delay or prevent marketing approval in the future.